 But UFAD isn’t always an appropriate option.
 There are a number of factors which have a direct impact on the cost to install; the number of spacing zones within the building, layout, presence of a raised access floor, and others will ultimately determine whether it’s a worthwhile investment.

 So what are the typical cost factors associated with implementing a UFAD system?

 The Different Costs of Installing a UFAD System

-Even though UFAD requires specializations such as raised access floors, underfloor plenum airflow pathways, and modular variable air volume (VAV) diffuser terminals, it’s important to note that overhead and UFAD systems, at their core, rely on the same basic types of equipment to operate.
+Even though UFAD requires specializations such as raised access floors, underfloor plenum ventilation pathways, and modular variable air volume (VAV) diffuser terminals, it’s important to note that overhead and UFAD systems, at their core, rely on the same basic types of equipment to operate.
 However, there are several factors that will have significant impact on the costs of a UFAD implementation.

 With so many variables in play, the typical cost for a UFAD installation is the about the same or less than an overhead system.

 Costs of Raised Access Floors

-As mentioned, a space with an existing raised access floor will usually have the lowest UFAD installation cost.
+As mentioned, a space with an existing raised access floor system will usually have the lowest UFAD installation cost.
 Indeed, many new buildings are constructed with raised access flooring to take advantage of non-HVAC related benefits, such as data centers needing the greater flexibility to run cabling that a raised access floor delivers.